 The Company consolidates entities for which it has a variable interest and is determined to be the primary beneficiary.
 Noncontrolling interests in less-than-wholly-owned consolidated subsidiaries of the Company are presented as a component of total equity to distinguish between the interests of the Company and the interests of the noncontrolling owners.
-Revenues, expenses, and net income from these subsidiaries are included in the consolidated amounts as presented on the condensed consolidated statements of operations.
+Revenues, expenses, and net income from these subsidiaries are included in the consolidated amounts as presented on the Condensed Consolidated Statements of Income (Operations).

 The Company holds variable interests in clinical practices, TOI PCs, for which it cannot legally own, as a result of entering into master services agreements ("MSAs").
-As of March 31, 2022, TOI held variable interest in The Oncology Institute CA, a Professional Corporation ("TOI FL,"), both of which are VIEs.
+As of June 30, 2022, TOI held variable interest in TOI CA, The Oncology Institute FL, LLC, a Professional Corporation ("TOI FL,"), and The Oncology Institute TX, a Professional Corporation ("TOI TX"), all of which are VIEs.
 The Company is the primary beneficiary of the TOI PCs and thus, consolidates the TOI PCs in its financial statements.
 As discussed in Note 17, the shareholders of the Company's consolidating VIEs own a minority of the issued and outstanding common shares of the Company.